yast/yast.github.io/doc/rubocop.md

 Then manually fix the remaning issues.

-I'd suggest committing each fix separately, see e.g. https://github.com/yast/yast-yast2/pull/478/commits, mark the the manual fixes in commit message ("Manually fixed" or something like that).
+It is recommended to commit each fix separately, see e.g. https://github.com/yast/yast-yast2/pull/478/commits, mark the the manual fixes in commit message ("Manually fixed" or something like that).